 We really love easysewingforbeginners.com.
-The owner Domenica is such a talented sewer and her videos are clear, concise and always receive fabulous feedback.
+The owner Domenica is such a talented sewer and her videos are clear, concise, and always receive fabulous feedback.

 As Domenica says “there’s something about sewing two perfectly parallel lines that makes you feel like you’re an expert at sewing”.

 So why do we use a twin needle?
 Domenica says “it’s because a twin needle is especially great for finishing off hems on garments made of knit fabrics.
-It allows for the stretchiness of the knit fabric as well as giving the garment a professional looking finish with your everyday sewing machine”.
+It allows for the stretchiness of the knit fabric as well as giving the garment a professional-looking finish with your everyday sewing machine”.

-Not only that, it can give a beautiful finish to your bag sewing patterns.
+Not only that, but it can also give a beautiful finish to your bag sewing patterns.
 A twin needle will give you two perfectly parallel lines of stitching, and if you wish they can also be used for rows of parallel decorative stitches too.

-What materials and tools will you need
+What materials and tools will you need:-

-- Twin Needle
+- Twin Needle,

-- Garment or other fabric to sew
+- Garment or other fabric to sew,

-- Sewing machine
+- Sewing machine,

 When Domenica produced her YouTube video (below) she had two other tips to mention, which were (1) try not to use a backstitch when starting or finishing with your twin needles.
 Try a locking stitch instead if you have one available, and (2) you can’t use your machine’s auto-needle threader with the twin needle.
 We suggest getting one of THESE needle threaders.
 We’ve tried it and love it.
 It also works well to hold needles when you need to change them.